 Regalia of the Russian Empire.
 Coronation regalia of Russian emperors.
 Royal regalia of the 18th century

-Scepter- a wand, generously adorned with gems and crowned with a symbolic (usually heraldic: fleur-de-lis, eagle, etc.) figure, made of precious materials - silver, gold or ivory; along with the crown, one of the most ancient insignia of autocratic power.
-In Russian history, the scepter was the successor of the royal staff - an everyday, not a ceremonial, symbol of the power of tsars and grand dukes who once accepted these regalia from the Crimean Tatars as a sign of their vassal oath.
-The scepter “made of three feet and a half long one-horned bone, lined with expensive stones” (Sir Jerome Horsey, Notes on Muscovy of the 16th century) was included in the royal regalia in 1584 at the wedding of Fyodor Ioanovich.
-This insignia of power, given in the altar of the temple by the Patriarch of All Russia into the hands of the Anointed One of God, was then included in the royal title: "God in the Trinity, the scepter holder of the Russian kingdom glorified by grace."
+Scepter- a staff generously decorated with gems and crowned with a symbolic (usually a coat of arms: fleur-de-lis, eagle, etc.) figure, made of precious materials - silver, gold or ivory; along with the crown, one of the oldest insignia of autocratic power.
+In Russian history, the scepter was the successor to the royal staff - an everyday, and not ceremonial, symbol of the power of the kings and grand dukes, who once accepted these regalia from the Crimean Tatars as a sign of their vassal oath.
+The royal regalia included a scepter “made of one-horned bone three feet and a half long, set with expensive stones” (Sir Jerome Horsey, Notes on Muscovy of the 16th century) included in 1584 at the crowning of Fyodor Ioanovich.
+This insignia of power, presented at the altar of the temple by the Patriarch of All Rus' into the hands of the Anointed One of God, was then included in the royal title: “God in the Trinity, glorified by the mercy of the sceptre-holder of the Russian kingdom.”

-The scepter was included in the state emblem of Russia a century later.
-It took its now traditional place in the right paw of the two-headed eagle on the seal of Tsar Alexei Mikhailovich in 1667.
+The scepter was included in the Russian state emblem a century later.
+He took his traditional place in the right paw of the double-headed eagle on the 1667 seal of Tsar Alexei Mikhailovich.

 Power- a symbol of monarchical power (for example, in Russia - a golden ball with a crown or cross).
 The name comes from the Old Russian "d'rzha" - power.

-Sovereign balls were included in the attributes of power of the Roman, Byzantine, Germanic emperors.
-In the Christian era, the state was crowned with a cross.
+Sovereign balls were part of the attributes of power of the Roman, Byzantine, and German emperors.
+In the Christian era, the orb was crowned with a cross.

-The state was also the insignia of the emperors of the Holy Roman Empire and the kings of England, starting with Edward the Confessor.
-Sometimes in the visual arts with power, Christ was depicted as the Savior of the World or God the Father; in one of the variations, the orb was not in the hands of God, but under his foot, symbolizing the heavenly ball.
-If the scepter served as a symbol of the masculine principle, then the orb - the feminine.
+The orb was also the insignia of the Holy Roman Emperors and English kings, starting with Edward the Confessor.
+Sometimes in fine art Christ was depicted with an orb as the Savior of the World or God the Father; in one of the variations, the orb was not in the hands of God, but under his foot, symbolizing the celestial ball.
+If the scepter served as a symbol of the masculine principle, then the orb - of the feminine.

 Russia borrowed this emblem from Poland.
-It was first used as a symbol of royal power at the wedding ceremony of False Dmitry I to the kingdom.
-In Russia, it was originally called the sovereign apple.
-Since the reign of the Russian Emperor Paul I, it has been a blue yacht ball, sprinkled with diamonds and crowned with a cross.
+It was first used as a symbol of royal power at the crowning ceremony of False Dmitry I. In Russia it was originally called the sovereign apple.
+Since the reign of Russian Emperor Paul I, it has been a ball of blue yacht, sprinkled with diamonds and crowned with a cross.

-Power is a sphere of precious metal crowned with a cross, the surface of which is adorned with gems and sacred symbols.
-Powers or sovereign apples (as they were called in Russia), became permanent attributes of the power of a number of Western European monarchs long before Boris Godunov's wedding (1698), but their introduction into the everyday life of the Russian tsars should not be considered an unconditional imitation.
-Only the material part of the ritual could seem borrowed, but not its deep content and the symbolism of the "apple" itself.
+Power It is a sphere of precious metal topped with a cross, the surface of which is decorated with gems and sacred symbols.
+Powers or sovereign apples (as they were called in Rus') became permanent attributes of the power of a number of Western European monarchs long before the crowning of Boris Godunov (1698), however, their introduction into use by Russian tsars should not be considered an unconditional imitation.
+Only the material part of the ritual could seem borrowed, but not its deep content and the symbolism of the “apple” itself.

-The iconographic prototype of the state is the mirror of the archangels Michael and Gabriel - as a rule, gold discs with the initials of Jesus Christ or the half-length image of Emmanuel (Christ the Youth).
-Such a mirror, and after it the sovereign apple, symbolizes the Kingdom of Heaven, the power over which belongs to Jesus Christ and through the rite of chrismation is partly "delegated" to the Orthodox tsar.
-He is obliged to lead his people to the last battle with the Antichrist and defeat his army.
+The iconographic prototype of the power is the mirrors of the archangels Michael and Gabriel - as a rule, gold disks with the initials of Jesus Christ or a half-length image of Emmanuel (Christ the Youth).
+Such a mirror, and after it the sovereign apple, symbolizes the Kingdom of Heaven, the power over which belongs to Jesus Christ and through the rite of anointing is partly “delegated” to the Orthodox Tsar.
+He is obliged to lead his people to the final battle with the Antichrist and defeat his army.

-Ancient state regalia are among the most significant state symbols.
-These include crowns, crowns, scepters, powers, sword, barmas, shield, thrones.
-However, the sovereign appeared in full vestments only several times a year - during the most important church holidays and at receptions of especially important foreign ambassadors.
-Some regalia were used only once during the lifetime of the monarch.
-Currently, the original regalia of the Moscow, and later the Russian state are kept in the collection of the State Armory Chamber of the Moscow Kremlin.
-In this article we will tell you about the royal regalia in chronological order, starting with the most ancient ones.
+Ancient state regalia belong to the most significant state symbols.
+These include crowns, crowns, scepters, orbs, swords, bars, shields, thrones.
+However, the sovereign appeared in full vestments only a few times a year - during the most important church holidays and at receptions of especially important foreign ambassadors.
+Some regalia were used only once during the life of the monarch.
+Currently, the original regalia of the Moscow, and later the Russian, state are stored in the collection of the State Armory Chamber of the Moscow Kremlin.
+In this article we will talk about the royal regalia in chronological order, starting with the most ancient.

 The most ancient symbol of princely power is the sword.
-For the first time, they began to depict him on ancient icons.
+For the first time they began to depict him on ancient icons.
 A little later, a shield was added to the sword.
-Thus, the princely power was primarily symbolized by weapons, in ancient times - by a shield and a sword.
-However, the state shield and the state sword in the collection of the Armory date back to the 16th-17th centuries.
+Thus, princely power was primarily symbolized by weapons, in ancient times by a shield and a sword.
+However, the state shield and state sword in the collection of the armory date back to the 16th-17th centuries.

 About the shield - below.

-The oldest regalia presented in our treasury is the Monomakh hat.
+The most ancient regalia presented in our treasury is the Monomakh cap.
 It is described in detail in the article.
-Let's briefly recap the main facts.
+Let us briefly repeat the main facts.

 Royal regalia.
 Monomakh's hat

-On one of the bas-reliefs of the Monomakh throne, it can be seen that Prince Vladimir is depicted in the cap of Monomakh.
+On one of the bas-reliefs of the Monomakh throne you can see that Prince Vladimir is depicted wearing Monomakh’s hat.

-The story that the Byzantine emperor bestowed this hat on an old ancestor of Grozny was actively disseminated during the time of Tsar Ivan.
-However, this is nothing more than a beautiful legend invented to explain (legitimize) the new status title of the Sovereign of All Russia.
-Back in the 19th century, historians refuted the Byzantine version of the origin of the Cap of Monomakh.
+The story that the Byzantine emperor granted this hat to the long-time ancestor of Ivan the Terrible was actively spread during the time of Tsar Ivan.
+However, this is nothing more than a beautiful legend invented to explain (legitimize) the new status title of Sovereign of All Rus'.
+Back in the 19th century, historians refuted the Byzantine version of the origin of the Monomakh Cap.

 To this day, there are three versions about the place of manufacture of this regalia.
-According to the first of them, Monomakh's hat could have been made in Byzantium, but not under the Emperor Constantine, but much later, during the reign of the Palaeologus in the XIV-XV centuries.
-This version is supported by the fact that the filigree on the product is of very high quality, typical of Byzantine craftsmen.
+According to the first of them, the Monomakh cap could have been made in Byzantium, but not under Emperor Constantine, but much later, during the reign of the Palaiologos in the 14th-15th centuries.
+This version is supported by the fact that the filigree on the product is of very high quality, typical of Byzantine masters.

-There is another hypothesis according to which the Monomakh cap is of Central Asian origin.
+There is another hypothesis, according to which the Monomakh cap is of Central Asian origin.
 This is indicated by the lotus flower motif in her decoration.
-The probable place of its manufacture may be Samarkand or Bukhara.
+The probable place of its manufacture could be Samarkand or Bukhara.

-The third version says that this is the work of Greek masters who worked in Moscow.
+The third version says that this is the work of Greek craftsmen who worked in Moscow.

-It is possible that the cap of Monomakh was presented to Ivan Kalita by the Tatar Khan Uzbek.
-Such a gift was an offering of the khan to his vassal, therefore, at the Russian court, this version was hushed up and a crown was given out for Byzantine work.
+It is possible that the Tatar Khan Uzbek gave the Monomakh hat to Ivan Kalita.
+Such a gift was an offering from the khan to his vassal, so at the Russian court this version was hushed up and the crown was passed off as a Byzantine work.

-They put the Monomakh hat on not on the head, but on a special hat made of brocade.
+They put the Monomakh cap not on the head, but on a special cap made of brocade.

 All medieval rulers, including Western ones, were guided by Constantinople in the symbols of the state.
 In many European states there were crowns similar to the crown of the Byzantine emperor.
-On such crowns, Christ was almost always depicted in a crown.
-Thus, the idea of the divine origin of power was reflected.
-The sovereign is the anointed of God and the conductor of the teachings of Christ on earth.
+Such crowns almost always depicted Christ wearing a crown.
+This reflected the idea of the divine origin of power.
+The Sovereign is God's anointed and the conductor of the teachings of Christ on earth.

 Crown of Constantine IX Monomakh.
 XI century.
 Photo from the site http://botinok.co.il/node/52192

-The first one described in detail refers to the end of the 15th century.
-Sovereign Ivan III married his grandson, Tsarevich Dmitry Ivanovich, to the Moscow reign with a golden crown, i.e. With a Monomakh hat.
-It is also known that he was entrusted with barmas - golden chains.
-Historians have not yet explained the origin of the barmas.
+The first one described in detail dates back to the end of the 15th century.
+Sovereign Ivan III crowned his grandson, Tsarevich Dmitry Ivanovich, with a golden crown for the Moscow reign, i.e. Monomakh's hat.
+It is also known that barmas - golden chains - were placed on him.
+Historians have not yet explained the origin of the barm.

-In the ceremony of the wedding to the kingdom in Russia, there was also the custom to shower the prince with coins.
-Although it is known that in Byzantium and in the West, coins were thrown into the crowd.
-Most likely, the Russian ambassadors, who were at the solemn wedding of the emperor in Constantinople, did not fully understand this rite, or convey it inaccurately.
-Therefore, in our country, the prince himself was showered with coins.
-After that, those present at the ceremony were allowed to pick them up.
+In the crowning ceremony in Rus' there was also the custom of showering the prince with coins.
+Although it is known that in Byzantium and the West coins were thrown into the crowd.
+Most likely, the Russian ambassadors who attended the emperor’s wedding ceremony in Constantinople did not quite understand this ritual, or conveyed it inaccurately.
+That’s why they showered the prince himself with coins.
+After which those present at the ceremony were allowed to pick them up.

-The last wedding to the great reign took place in 1534.
-Then they married the juvenile Grand Duke John IV Vasilievich.
-In 1547, Ivan IV was married to the kingdom, the image of this ceremony has been preserved in the Observatory of the annals.
+The last wedding of the great reign took place in 1534.
+Then the young Grand Duke John IV Vasilyevich was crowned.
+In 1547, Ivan IV was crowned king; an image of this ceremony was preserved in the Litsey Chronicle.

-In addition to the sword, shield, cap of Monomakh and the barm, one of the most important state regalia is the cross.
-In the collection of the Armory Chamber, a sliver of the genuine cross of Jesus Christ is inserted into the cross.
+In addition to the sword, shield, Monomakh cap and barm, one of the most important state regalia is the cross.
+In the collection of the Armory Chamber, a sliver of the original cross of Jesus Christ is inserted into the cross.

 Regalia of Tsar Ivan Vasilyevich IV the Terrible.
 Royal regalia